 Technology in the Home

 At Edina Public Schools, we understand no two children are the same and parenting strategies that work for one family may not work for another.
 Please review the resources listed on the "Technology at Home" web page.
-These resources are meant to be used as a toolkit that can assist with navigating commonly requested parenting strategies and information.
+These resources can be used as a toolkit to assist with navigating commonly requested parenting strategies and information.

 Parenting in the Digital Age

 The delivery of education in Minnesota is heading into uncharted waters which brings great opportunities and responsibilities.
-Edina Public Schools will be implementing a hybrid learning model alongside Edina Virtual Academy, and students will be engaged in learning via technology.
-Be assured we have been modeling and educating your child on good digital citizenship.
-Indeed all of our schools are Certified Common Sense Schools for digital citizenship.
+Edina Public Schools has implemented a hybrid learning model alongside Edina Virtual Academy, and students are engaged in learning via technology.
+Be assured we have been modeling and educating your child about digital citizenship; all of our schools are Certified Common Sense Schools.

-We want to make sure you as parents are supported as well so your children can continue to make healthy choices around technology use.
-To that end, please take a moment to familiarize yourself with our elearning2 resources that can assist you in these efforts.
+We want to make sure parents are supported so that children can continue to make healthy choices around technology use.
+Please take a moment to familiarize yourself with our eLearning2 resources that can assist you in these efforts.

-We encourage you to talk as a family about how participating online will look like in your home.
-Keep in mind, that for some students, having a personal device will elicit feelings of freedom they have never experienced before, perhaps leading to unhealthy choices.
+Talk as a family about what online participation will look like in your home.
+Please keep in mind that for some students having a personal device will elicit feelings of freedom they have never experienced before, perhaps leading to unhealthy choices.
 Suggestions for guidelines include:

-- Finding a communal space in the home, free from distractions, for your child to complete their work.
+- Find a communal space in the home that is free from distractions for your child to complete their work.

-- When work is finished, and the device is no longer needed, put it away until the next day.
+- When work is finished and the device is no longer needed, put it away.

-- Reminding students that the devices are for school work, and school work only.
-Video watching, game playing, etc. should be connected to school work.
-Searching YouTube, playing Minecraft or Fortnite, streaming music, etc. would not be considered acceptable.
+- Remind students that devices are for school work.
+Watching videos, playing academic games, etc. should be connected to school work.
+Searching YouTube for recreational videos, playing Minecraft or Fortnite, streaming music, etc. would not be considered acceptable or educational.

 Acceptable Use Policy

-The Acceptable Use Policy covers all district technology, which include not only hardware (Chromebooks), but also software (Edina Apps accounts such as email and Google Docs).
+The Acceptable Use Policy covers all district technology.
+This includes not hardware (Chromebooks) as well as software (Edina Apps accounts such as email and Google Docs).
 Students agreed to the policy at the beginning of the year and need to remember:

-- School email, while not used under normal circumstances, should at this time only be used to communicate with teachers, but for the most part should not be used at all (personal email addresses should be set up by parents for communication with friends, for example).
+- School email, while not used under normal circumstances, should at this time only be used to communicate with teachers.
+For the most part, email should not be used at all (for example, personal email addresses should be set up by parents for communication with friends).